ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-AbsoluteAbundance is represented as a `subject`, which may be an Allele or Haplotype, or any object identifiable with a CURIE.
+AbsoluteAbundance references a `subject`, which may be an Allele or Haplotype, or any object identifiable with a CURIE.

 **Information Model**